-Montague had tried to fake his own death but was still crawling about under the floorboards somewhere, although some suspected foul play.
+Merrill had tried to fake his own death but was still crawling about under the floorboards somewhere, although some suspected foul play.
 The US government had been on his trail again.
 Witnesses to his graffiti had access to some top-grade heroin.

 “I’m not stoned.
 Where’s the set?”